-Comfortable, Durable, and Affordable ANSI Apparel
+Comfortable, Durable, & Affordable ANSI Apparel

 The Reflective Apparel Factory takes pride in supplying quality high visibility garments since 1989.
 Originally founded to support the public safety market's need for nighttime reflectivity, RAF was at the forefront of the ANSI standard for High Visibility.
 Having pioneered many of the garment solutions found today, we are proud to be launching our NEW innovative Soft Shell Jacket.
 With technical components found only in cutting-edge designs, it will continue to lead into the future.

 We manufacture garments domestically and around the world to insure competitive prices for a superior quality.
 We strive to maintain large inventories of our entire line of VEA®branded ANSI gear to deliver on our commitments.
 Our offices, warehouse and production facilities are located in Marietta, Georgia.

 We look forward to servicing your high visibility needs.

 FAQs and Terminology